Raise vital funds, get your school skipping and have fun.

 How to get involved

 Jump Rope for Heart can fit anywhere in your school’s schedule.
-A typical program is run for 6-8 weeks and includes a school-wide launch and weekly skipping sessions.
-When students skip at home, they log their skipping progress and seek donations on our secure, online portal.
-All that skipping practise at home helps to improve their new skills, which they can show off at the Jump Off Day celebration.
+A typical program is run for 5-8 weeks and includes a school-wide launch and weekly skipping sessions.
+Students log their skipping progress and seek donations on our secure, online portal.
+Skipping at home accelerates their skill development, which they can show off at the Jump Off Day celebration.

 Register your school